M-Shrief/Adeeb_ExpressTS_Postgres/Readme.md

 - _./interfaces_ file for types' declarations, using (\*.interface.ts) naming
   convention for every module, beside \_**\_types\_\_** for general types.

-- _./models_ file for our mongoose models, representing app's data, using (\*.model.ts) naming convention for every module.

 - _./middlewares_ file for containing reused middlewares, which are used across the app, using (\*.middleware.ts) naming convention for every module.